gummesson/ellengummesson/_posts/2012-10-07-the-one-about-markdown.md

 ---
-title: "The One About Markdown"
+title: "The one about Markdown"
 tags: [Writing, Markdown, Plain Text]
 layout: post
 comments: true